-Our mission is to raise awareness about corruption and increase oversight and enforcement in child welfare agencies and in family courts throughout the country.
+We hope to raise awareness about systemic issues of inequity and increase oversight and enforcement in child welfare agencies and in family courts throughout the country.
 Parents are being deprived of their 14th Amendment rights to due process and equal protection under the law, their 4th amendment rights to protection against unlawful search and seizure, and their 6th amendment rights to fair and speedy trials.

 Children that do not fall under the jurisdiction of juvenile courts are being unlawfully separated from loving parents without proper burden of proof requirements or procedural safeguards.
 Billions and billions of dollars of tax payer money is spent every year, while families and children are being victimized in the process.

-People of color, ethnic minorities, low-income, mentally or physically disabled, and without strong support networks are disproportionately targeted.
+People of color, ethnic minorities, low-income, mentally or physically disabled, currently and formerly incarcerated, and those without strong support networks are disproportionately targeted.
 As such, we are striving to create a support network for families that have been through or are currently going through the child welfare system.
-Hopefully, someday soon, membership in our group will help to ensure that due process rights are upheld and historically oppressed populations are not discriminated against.
+Hopefully, someday soon, membership in our group will help to ensure that the rights of historically oppressed populations are upheld..